-495. Seminar in Education - A course designed to allow a professor to instruct the upper level student in an area of his/her special interest or research.
+- 495. Seminar in Education A course designed to allow a professor to instruct the upper level student in an area of his/her special interest or research.
 Students will engage in extensive reading and/or research on a specific topic or problem.
 Prerequisite: consent of instructor.
-One, Two or Three Credits Staff Both Semesters

-500. Perspectives in Education - A study of the organizational and operational aspects of American education.
+One, Two or Three Credits Staff Both Semesters - 500.
+Perspectives in Education A study of the organizational and operational aspects of American education.
 Current educational practices and problems will be examined in historical, sociological, and philosophical perspectives.
+Course topics include school governance, reform, finance, and legal issues; teachers' unions and contracts; and current critical issues in education.
 Prerequisites: senior status and admission to the Teacher Education program or by consent of chairperson of the Department of Education.